exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the node has formed +2/3 `precommit`, it deletes the data for the corresponding request `RequestPrecommit` and timeouts, if the node requested them earlier.
-- _According to the main consensus logic_, a commit occurs, if all the necessary conditions are met.

 ### `block` receiving

-- The node checks the correctness of all `precommit`s so that they are correctly signed, belong to the same propose and to the same round.
-- The node checks the correctness of the transactions so that they are correctly signed.
-- The node executes transactions and makes sure that `block_hash` matches what is specified in the block.
-- The node commits the block if all conditions are met.
 - The node requests the next block if there are validators at a height higher than current.